ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 [Habana Gaudi AI Processors (HPUs)](https://habana.ai) are AI hardware accelerators designed by Habana Labs.
 For more information, see [Gaudi Architecture](https://docs.habana.ai/en/latest/Gaudi_Overview/index.html) and [Gaudi Developer Docs](https://developer.habana.ai/).

-This tutorial has two examples:
+This tutorial walks through two examples:

 1. Deployment of [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) using a single HPU:

-    * How to load a model in an HPU
+    * How to load a model onto an HPU

     * How to perform generation on an HPU